What was it like to be a Prisoner of War in Europe during WW2?

 Due to the sheer size of these armies, when one of them was defeated or surrendered, the winning army had to decide what do to with the thousands of soldiers they now had under their control

-This was a significant problem in early years of the war during the stages of rapid German expansion, including the invasion of Poland, the fall of France, and the relentless push into the Soviet Union known as Operation Barbarossa.
+This was a significant problem in the early years of the war during the stages of rapid German expansion, including the invasion of Poland, the fall of France, and the relentless push into the Soviet Union known as Operation Barbarossa.

 With the growing number of captured prisoners, all countries built prisoner of war camps (POW camps).